How do you say years in spanish

 By mastering these basic phrases, you will be able to engage in everyday conversations, make a good first impression, and navigate various social situations in the wonderful Spanish language.

-See also How far is st louis from cleveland
+See also How far is april

 Numbers and Dates